 Starting out with ThingLink is straightforward—you have two choices for accessing ThingLink: create an account at ThingLink.com or download the ThingLink app.
 In either case, new users have to register for an account.
-There are no additional downloads necessary to use the tool and the media you utilize in your graphic may be drawn from your own computer or sourced from the web.
+With a free account, you will have access to all of the basic features of Thinglink, including image editing.
+There is also a paid teacher plan which includes classroom management available.
+Regardless of whichever option you choose, there are no additional downloads necessary to use the tool and the media you utilize in your graphic may be drawn from your own computer or sourced from the web.
 The website is accessible on either a Mac or a PC.

 The first step to creating a ThingLink is adding a background image.
 This is the image that will always be visible and on which other content will be placed.
 The image can be selected from folders on your hard drive, imported from Facebook or Flickr, or pulled from any website (just provide the link when prompted).

 Next, choose a title for your interactive image and add content.
 Images, videos, and descriptions are embedded in the image through "tags," little clickable icons that appear when you hover your mouse on the background graphic.
 To add tags, simply click on the image and a prompt will appear with a menu of icon options, and space to add text.
-A search bar is available and content may be drawn from Etsy, Amazon, Vimeo, YouTube, and Soundcloud.
+If you chose to purchase the premium version, a search bar is available and content may be drawn from other sources such as Etsy, Amazon, Vimeo, YouTube, and Soundcloud.
 It is also possible to insert content from other sources—just add the link.
 The tags you create can be positioned anywhere on the background image and it is possible to rearrange them after you’ve placed them.